-Approved by the Board of Trustees on May 8, 2014 Amended & Approved on December 14, 2023 LaGrange Association Library strives to provide a warm, welcoming and safe environment for all community members.
+LaGrange Association Library strives to provide a warm, welcoming and safe environment for all community members.
 The Library is particularly concerned for the safety of vulnerable adults in and around the Library.
+A vulnerable adult is an individual over the age of 18, who is mentally or physically challenged to a degree that significantly impairs the individual's ability to provide adequately for his/her own care or manage his/her own behavior without assistance.
 A parent/guardian or caregiver 18 years of age or older must be responsible for monitoring the activities and managing the behavior of vulnerable adults during their library visits.

-A vulnerable adult is an individual over the age of 18, who is mentally or physically challenged to a degree that significantly impairs the individual's ability to provide adequately for his/her own care or manage his/her own behavior without assistance.